 At Aosta Wanderlust, we prioritise excellence.
-As a native English speaker living in Aosta, Michael approaches Aosta's history with enthusiasm and provides cultural context for the Italian and international aspects.
-Katja's diverse experience has led her to lead mountain walks in the Alps in Italy, France, Switzerland, Austria, and Germany, and her love for Aosta was so strong that they both packed a van and moved there.
-Their love of the valley is contagious, and it's their wish that you leave Aosta feeling the same.
+As a native English speaker living in Aosta, Michael approaches Aosta's history with enthusiasm and provides cultural context for both its Italian and international character.
+Katja's diverse experience has led her to lead mountain walks in the Alps in Italy, France, Switzerland, Austria, and Germany.
+Their love for Aosta was so strong that they both packed a van and moved here.
+Their love for the valley is contagious, and they want you to leave Aosta loving it too.

-Qualified, insured, experienced guides who set their fees in accordance with the 2020 tariff of Aosta's Associazione Guide Turistiche.
-The guide's fee is separate from the extra charge for each individual tour
+Fully qualified, insured & experienced guides.
+The guide's fee is separate from the extra charge for each individual tour member.

-The individual extra charges per person are for any transport used as part of the tour itself and all entrance costs (like the cable car with Katja or entry fees to sights with Michael).
+The individual extra charges per person are for any transport used as part of the tour itself & all entrance costs (such as the cable car with Katja or entry fees to sights with Michael).

 The separation of these costs is sensible in terms of good value and transparency.

-Michael has received official recognition (Riconoscimento) as a guide in Italy from the Department of Tourism, allowing him to guide in both English and German.
+Michael has received an official licence ('patentino') as a guide in Italy from the Autonomous Region of the VAlley of Aosta, allowing him to guide in both English and German.

 Between the two of them, they have over 27 years' experience leading groups all around the world!